Long-Range Planning

 Eric Wu and Allison Youngblood are co-chairing the task force.

-This is indeed an exciting time, as we look forward to co-creating this plan for our future together as Fourth Presbyterian Church!
+This is indeed an exciting time, as we look forward to implementing the plan for our future together as Fourth Presbyterian Church!

-If you have questions about the long-range planning work, please email them to the Long-Range Planning Task Force.
+If you have questions about the long-range plan and the process to develop and implement it, please email them to the Long-Range Planning Task Force.

 FIND US